Generic selectors

 Both types of surrogacy require careful legal arrangements to define the responsibilities, rights, and expectations of all parties involved.
 These arrangements help to ensure that the process is conducted ethically and legally, protecting the rights of the surrogate, the intended parents, and the child.

-A surrogate mother is a person who carries and delivers a child for someone else.
+A surrogate is a person who carries and delivers a child for someone else.

 Traditional Surrogacy: